Visit By

 For fireplaces that will serve as the only heating source, value for money should be your only concern.
 Wood is still the best fuel option because it is more economical.
 Wood fireplaces will also continue to provide heat even if there is a blackout.
 However, you have to remember that a fireplace cannot work as a central heating unit because of its inability to supply heat to all the rooms in your house.

 A wooden fireplace also requires a lot of attention.
-You will have to prepare and store the wood properly and feed the logs to the fireplace.
-On the other hand, wood usually smells better than gas.
+You will need to prepare and store the wood properly and feed the logs to the fireplace.
+On the other hand, wood usually smells better than gas fireplaces.
 Most people also find having a chimney better than having a boiler.

 You should discuss your preferred fireplace options with your contractor or architect to get a professional perspective.
-They will help you understand the latest heating regulations and help you get the perfect thermal balance in your home.
-Understanding the regulations before investing in a fireplace is essential because they tend to change frequently.
+They will help you understand the latest heating regulations as well as get the perfect thermal balance in your home.
+Understanding the regulations before investing in a fireplace is essential because they change frequently.

 Available fireplace types to choose from